 The best time to visit Sand City is between April and May.
 Spring offers warmer temperatures, fewer crowds and food festivals dishing out delectable eats, including Pebble Beach Food & Wine and the Artichoke Festival in Castroville.
 Summer is the most popular time to visit the Sand City.
 Located right on the ocean, the region experiences bitter winds, so bring a sweater regardless of the season.
 Fall is another good time to visit, but the likelihood of rain increases starting in October.
 Sand City's central California location subjects it to mild temperatures during the winter, with the average low reaching 48 degrees.
 Winter also brings lower hotel prices and the celebrity-heavy AT&T Pebble Beach Pro-Am event held in February, making Sand City an attractive destination year-round.

 The small city of Sand City, California is completely wrapped around by the city of Seaside.
-Once an industrial area along the shoreline, Sand City Beach is going through changes.
-The entire dunes structure west of Highway 1 is being protected from development.
-Much of this land has already been designated as Eolian Dunes Preserve.
 The paved Monterey Bay Coastal Trail runs through the dunes providing access to trails that lead to Sand City Beach.
 The trails in the preserve are open to hiking, biking, and leashed pets, but don’t trample the vegetation next to the trails.

 “The Crater” and its adjacent beach are best-known as a clothing-optional area, but should be known for the sandy playground that they comprise.
 The Crater is a huge depression in the dunes that has sand rising up around it on all sides.
 Some slopes are gentle while others are downright steep.
 Kids and adults can find a comfortable grade to climb and jump off of or slide down.
 The beach here is wide, sandy and feels remote.